Toucan-Sam/Apps/README.md

 * [Fuelio](https://play.google.com/store/apps/details?id=com.kajda.fuelio) - Keep track of fuel and other vehicle expenses.
 Also supports multiple cars and multi-device syncing is in beta.

 ## Gadgets
 * [Mi Band Tools](https://play.google.com/store/apps/details?id=cz.zdenekhorak.mibandtools) - If you have a Mi Band (any version) you should have this app.
-The Mi Band is a great fitness bracelet but Mi Band tools makes it worth having.
+The Mi Band is a great fitness bracelet (And only $30 bucks!) but Mi Band tools makes it worth having.
 Better notifications and tons of stuff you don't get in the official app.

 ## Productivity
 * [Out of Milk](https://play.google.com/store/apps/details?id=com.capigami.outofmilk) - No ads.
 Simple shareable lists.
 Great for not having to ask your partner to send you a list of what you need at the grocery store or anywhere else really.